 What is your opinion on synthetic fillers and collagen?

 I started my private practice in 1993.
-Botox, Restylane®, Juvederm® or Radiesse® did not exist.
-Philosophically collagen did not strike me as the right thing to do because in fact it was the patient’s body rejecting the cow protein that created the clinical effect through swelling and allergic response.
-Clearly this is not a natural restoration of human tissue, nor a long term solution.
+No Restylane, Juvederm or Radiesse.
+Even collagen did not strike me as the right thing to do because essentially the swelling effects are brought on by a patient’s body rejecting the cow protein.
+That’s not a natural restoration.

-For me, the only authentic way to re-volumize the face or body was through fat grafting.
-It appealed to my aesthetic sense and philosophical belief that being Mother Nature’s partner was the right thing to do.
-I began doing it out of instinct and it has not only rewarded my patients, but myself as well.
+For me, the only authentic way to re-volumize is through fat grafting.
+It appeals to my aesthetic sense and philosophical belief that being Mother Nature’s partner was the right thing to do.
+I began doing it out of instinct and is has always rewarded me (and my patients.)

 What exactly is AFT?
 Why do you call it “dynamic surgery?”

-If one looks at an AFT patient who had the procedure 5 years ago, they will age more slowly going forward.
+If you looked at an AFT patient who had the procedure 5 years ago and look at them today, you will see they age more slowly going forward.
 It’s virtually universal.
-There is an active stem cell element at work, these fat cells are adult stem cells with the ability to repair and rejuvenate the area in which they reside.
+There is a potential stem cell element at work…evidence that these fat cells are adult stem cells with the ability to repair the area in which they reside.

-With conventional surgery and fillers, you are cutting and tightening or adding volume respectively, but gravity and atrophy will continue to occur with time.
+With conventional surgery and fillers, you are cutting and tightening or adding respectively, but gravity and atrophy will continue to take their toll as you age.

 Who is a candidate?
 Who is not?